 The patent or application file contains at least one drawing executed in color.
-Copies of this patent or patent application publication with color drawing(s) will be provided by the Patent and Trademark Office upon request and payment of the necessary fee.
+Copies of this patent or patent application publication with color drawing(s) will be provided by the Office upon request and payment of the necessary fee.

-(e) Type of paper.
+- (e) Type of paper.
 Drawings submitted to the Office must be made on paper which is flexible, strong, white, smooth, non-shiny, and durable.
 All sheets must be reasonably free from cracks, creases, and folds.
 Only one side of the sheet may be used for the drawing.
 Each sheet must be reasonably free from erasures and must be free from alterations, overwritings, and interlineations.
 Photographs must be developed on paper meeting the sheet-size requirements of paragraph (f) of this section and the margin requirements of paragraph (g) of this section.
-See paragraph (b) of this section for other requirements for photographs.

-(j) Front page view.
+See paragraph (b) of this section for other requirements for photographs. - (j) Front page view.
+The drawing must contain as many views as necessary to show the invention.
 One of the views should be suitable for inclusion on the front page of the patent application publication and patent as the illustration of the invention.
+Views must not be connected by projection lines and must not contain center lines.
 Applicant may suggest a single view (by figure number) for inclusion on the front page of the patent application publication and patent.

-15. Section 1.85 is amended by revising paragraph (a) to read as follows:
+17. Section 1.85 is amended by revising paragraph (a) to read as follows:

-§1.85 Corrections to drawings.
+§ 1.85 Corrections to drawings.

-(a) A utility or plant application will not be placed on the files for examination until objections to the drawings have been corrected.
-Except as provided in §1.215(c), any patent application publication will not include drawings filed after the application has been placed on the files for examination.
+- (a) A utility or plant application will not be placed on the files for examination until objections to the drawings have been corrected.
+Except as provided in § 1.215(c), any patent application publication will not include drawings filed after the application has been placed on the files for examination.
 Unless applicant is otherwise notified in an Office action, objections to the drawings in a utility or plant application will not be held in abeyance, and a request to hold objections to the drawings in abeyance will not be considered a bona fide attempt to advance the application to final action (§ 1.135(c)).
-If a drawing in a design application meets the requirements of § 1.84(e), (f), and (g) and is suitable for reproduction, but is not otherwise in compliance with § 1.84, the drawing may be admitted for examination.

-\ \ \ \ \ \ 16.
-Section 1.98 is amended by

-revising paragraphs (a)(2) and (b) to read as follows:
+If a drawing in a design application meets the requirements of § 1.84(e), (f), and (g) and is suitable for reproduction, but is not otherwise in compliance with § 1.84, the drawing may be admitted for examination. - 18.
+Section 1.98 is amended by revising paragraphs (a)(2) and (b) to read as follows: